-Hydrogenated castor oil is an ingredient prevalently found in many cosmetics, varnishes, and polishes.
+The oil is a prevalent ingredient found in many cosmetics, varnishes, and polishes.
 You most likely use it on a daily basis.
 Unlike pure castor oil, which is said to have a slightly offensive smell, it is completely odorless.
-Hydrogenated castor oil is also insoluble in water.
+It is also insoluble in water.

-But why hydrogenate castor oil when the pure oil works so well for so many different applications?
+But why we use this version of castor oil when the pure oil works so well for so many different applications?
 What is the purpose of hydrogenating castor oil, exactly?

 The purpose of the hydrogenation process is to improve castor oil’s melting point, texture, odor, and shelf-life.

-Once hydrogenated, the resulting castor oil product is comprised of hard, brittle flakes.
+Once hydrogenated, the resulting castor oil product consists of hard and brittle flakes.
 Hydrogenated castor oil is considered an organic ingredient, as well as a vegan one, as it is vegetable-derived.

-One application of hydrogenated castor oil is to improve certain cosmetic products.
+One application of oil is to improve certain cosmetic products.
 You can add the flakes to cosmetic formulations until thoroughly melted.
-In this capacity, hydrogenated castor oil acts as an emollient and a thickener; increasing the viscosity of creams, ointments, and lotions when their composition is too runny.
+In this capacity, the oil acts as an emollient and a thickener; increasing the viscosity of creams, ointments, and lotions when their composition is too runny.

-Hydrogenated castor oil also stabilizes cosmetics that come in stick-form (like lipstick) and increases these products’ melting points, making for a more stable product.
-In part thanks to hydrogenated castor oil, it’s not the end of the world if we leave a tube of red lipstick in a hot car!
-Hydrogenated castor oil means our lipsticks maintain a solid structure even when they’re pushed to the limit, and our deodorant doesn’t crumble as we apply it.
+It also stabilizes cosmetics that come in stick-form (like lipstick) and increases these products’ melting points, making for a more stable product.
+In part thanks to our special oil, it’s not the end of the world if we leave a tube of red lipstick in a hot car!
+By using this oil you’ll have well-maintained lips with good structure.

-You will often find hydrogenated castor oil in the following cosmetic products:
+You will often find hydrogenated oil in the following cosmetic products:

 - Lip balms